 I arrived at Eno River State Park in Durham, North Carolina, on Sunday afternoon to find that there were a good number of other people who had the same idea.
 It’s not uncommon to find a crowd here, but I figured the 40° F temperatures would be enough to dissuade my fellow Carolinians from venturing into what’s considered by many southerners to be intolerably cold weather.

-Before long I came to Buckquarter Creek footbridge and crossed gingerly before coming to a fork in the trail and taking the northern course.
+Before long I came to the Buckquarter Creek footbridge and crossed before arriving at a fork in the trail and taking the northern course.
 I had now come to Holden Mill Trail, which consists of two closely linked loops.
-The first of these is considerably larger than the second and extends from the banks of the Eno to a neighboring hill which provides decent elevation.
+The first of these is considerably larger than the second and extends from the banks of the Eno to a neighboring hill.

 Cresting the hill, I noticed how the lack of foliage increased the visibility of the area considerably.
 When I came in November, there was still enough foliage to obscure a great deal of the surrounding landscape, giving the sense that so much legwork had been for naught.
 This wasn’t the case last weekend, and I was pleasantly surprised by how invigorating it was to see so much of the surrounding terrain.

 By this time I was getting close.
 The trail had turned from westward to southward, and Tranquility Creek came into view.
 The trail continued on a course parallel to the creek for a little way before turning right abruptly at a shallow ford and leading me to the last stretch before the mill itself.
 I was pretty excited by this time and wasn’t exactly sure what to expect.
 I’d seen a few photos of the mill previously, but none of them had been particularly detailed.
 Thus my senses were fine-tuned and ready for anything.